 The key difference between Facebook ads and all other political advertising formats that have gone before is that Facebook ads offer the full marketing “mix” for a campaign.
-As a result, through their ads, a campaign reveals itself, telling us more about how they see voters and supporters than any other ads that have gone before.
+Through them a campaign reveals itself, telling us more about how they see voters and supporters than any other ads that have gone before.

-Facebook ads use images, video and audio to explain policy, tell stories about candidates and attack opponents.
-They’re targeted at every group of supporters and voters a campaign is interested in and expose the relative importance (to them) of each.
+Facebook ads use text, images, video and audio to explain policy, tell stories about candidates and attack opponents.
+They’re targeted at every group of supporters and voters a campaign is interested in and expose the relative importance (to the campaign) of each.

 So far, just like any other ads.

 But beyond their simple existence as targeted ‘paid’ content, Facebook ads also behave like an ‘owned’ channel.
-This is because campaigns build audiences of supporters on and off-Facebook, then upload that data to the platform and use Facebook ads to reach those people using ‘Custom Audiences’.
-Facebook charges campaigns to do this, and the resulting ads look a lot like the direct marketing, you see in more traditional ‘owned’ channels such as email and direct mail.
+This is because campaigns build audiences of supporters on and off-Facebook, then upload that data back into Facebook to reach people using ‘Custom Audiences’.
+Facebook charges campaigns to do this, and the resulting ads look a lot like the direct marketing you see in more traditional ‘owned’ channels such as email and direct mail (fundraising, event attendance, mobilisation).

-But it doesn’t end there.
-Facebook ads are also an ‘earned’ form of marketing, because people seeing the ads can take the messages a campaign promotes and spread them to other people they know, validating them by liking, sharing or commenting.
+And it’s not just acting as a ‘paid’ and ‘owned’ channel.
+Facebook ads are also operated as an ‘earned’ form of marketing, because those people seeing the ads can take the messages a campaign promotes and spread them to other people they know, validating their content by liking, sharing or commenting on them (though this is something we disagree with).
 Through this re-promotion, the ads say something about the popularity of a campaign, with both existing supporters and persuadable voters.

-We, as the citizens of democracies, have to be able to see what the people trying to win elections are really like.
+Instead, we see it as another argument in favour of transparency.
+As citizens of democracies, we should be able to see what the people trying to win elections are really like.
 If a campaign is cynical about us, we should know it.
 If it respects us, treats us as wise, informed people to be trusted with important decisions that affect ourselves and others, we should know that too.

-It’s the way that Facebook ads reveal something about those trying to win power, all in one small box of pixels, that makes them so singularly interesting.
+It’s the way that Facebook ads reveal something about those trying to win power, all within the confines of a small box of pixels, that makes them so particularly interesting.